moxie-protocol/contracts/README.md

   <h1 align="center">Moxie Smart Contracts</h1>
 </div>

-This repository contains the official source code for the Moxie snart contracts.
+This repository contains the official source code for the Moxie smart contracts.

 ## Table Of Contents